8 Ways to See Georgia by Train this Fall

 Discover South Georgia’s autumn foliage via the Okefenokee Swamp Park Railroad.
 The Swamp Park train leaves the station in Waycross and takes riders on an hours-long journey, complete with a stop at history-rich Pioneer Island.

 Manchester Railroad Days

 Manchester Railroad Days happen in October, just northeast of Columbus.
 A festival for fans young and old, the event features collection displays, model layouts, and an outdoor display.
 In previous years, children and adults enjoyed rides by live steamers, which are handmade engines to scale (7.5-inch gauge) and can pull riders behind them.
-Stop into Manchester any time of year to watch up to 40 CSX trains daily pass by the Manchester Railfan Platform located behind the Main Street shops.
+Stop into Manchester any time of year to watch up to 40 CSX trains daily pass by the Manchester Train Observation Deck located behind the Main Street shops.

 SAM Shortline Excursion Train

 In October, the SAM Shortline Excursion Train welcomes Thomas the Tank Engine for two special weekends: Oct.
 18-20 & 26-27, 2019.
 Spend a Day Out with Thomas, including Sir Topham Hatt, the Controller of the Railway.
 Trains depart several times each day for 25-minute train rides, and activities like storytelling and crafts will keep your family entertained all day!

 Georgia Museum of Agriculture and Historic Village

 Climb aboard the Vulcan Iron Works Steam Locomotive at the Georgia Museum of Agriculture and Historic Village in Tifton, and ride the only steam-powered train in regular operation in the state.
 Enjoy the Historic Village from the seat of an open air rail car.
 Afterward, stroll up Main Street to the Feed and Seed store and the print shop, and visit the drug store for a root beer float.